NikkyAI/libomv-java/libomv-core/trunk/README.txt

 The libomv-java project consists of several subprojects.
-There is the actual core library libomv-core which provides the entire network and resource handling for SL network protocol, which is used by penSim and Secondlife servers.
+There is the actual core library libomv-core which provides the entire network and resource handling for SL network protocol, which is used by OpenSim and Secondlife servers.

 This library makes use of various other libraries which are provided in the distribution as precompiled libraries.
 One of them is a modified version of the jj2000 library.
-The modified source code of this library is provided in the libomv-jj2k subproject.
+The modified source code of this library is provided in the libomv-j2k subproject.
 You don't necessarily need to download the source code of this library, since the libomv-core subproject contains a precompiled binary archive of this library in its classpath.